CutterCross/Sabre/README.md

  - No envelopes larger than size 254
  - No Hi-Pitch envelopes
  - Pitch envelopes have no effect on Noise channel
- - BXX, C00, and D00 should only be placed in the first active channel
+ - BXX, C00, and D00 should only be placed in the first active channel (left -> right)
  - FXX and ZXX will be clobbered by BXX, C00, or D00 on the same row

 ## FamiTracker Usage Guide:
  - Add tracks and SFX through Module -> Module Properties -> Add.
  - To append a track to a seperate bank file, put a 2-digit prefix of the PRG bank number before the track name.
 (Example: '0B\_testSong0' for PRG bank $0B)
- - SFX should have a prefix of 'sfx_' before their track name.
+ - SFX should have a prefix of `sfx_` before their track name.
  - Only use alphanumeric characters in instrument, track, and SFX names.
  - Export as FT TXT through File -> Export Text.